SameerRamzan/Pakistan_Suicide_Bombing_Attack_Dataset/README.md

 5.  **Number of Suicide Blasts by Location (Top 10):**
     ![Number of Suicide Blasts by Location](images/blasts_by_location.png)

-## How to Run

-1. Ensure you have Python installed.
-2. Install the necessary libraries.
-You can typically do this using pip:
-    ```bash
-    pip install pandas seaborn matplotlib numpy fuzzywuzzy python-Levenshtein chardet plotly scikit-learn kaleido
-    ```
-    The notebook also includes commented-out pip install commands for `fuzzywuzzy`, `python-Levenshtein`, and `chardet`.
-The `kaleido` library is needed for exporting Plotly charts as static images.
-3. Ensure the `Analysis.ipynb` notebook includes the code to save plots as images (as previously discussed and added).
-4. Open and run the `Analysis.ipynb` notebook using Jupyter Notebook or JupyterLab.
-This will generate the plots and save them to the `images/` directory.
-5. Once the images are generated, they will appear in the "Visualizations" section of this README.

 ## Findings (Summary from EDA)